 How To Lower Blood Pressure Before DOT Physical

 Knowing how to lower blood pressure before DOT physical measures begin is essential for many thousands of trucking professionals.
-DOT blood pressure requirements High blood pressure, otherwise known as hypertension, can hinder an individual's ability to pass the Department of Transportation (DOT) physical examination required for professional drivers.
+DOT blood pressure requirements High blood pressure, or hypertension, can hinder an individual's ability to pass the Department of Transportation (DOT) physical examination required for professional drivers.

 Maintaining a healthy blood pressure is not just about passing the test; it's about ensuring the safety of drivers and everyone else on the road.
-This article will delve into various practical strategies to help lower blood pressure before a DOT physical.
+This article will explore various practical strategies to help lower blood pressure before a DOT physical.

 Understanding Blood Pressure